Golden rule (law): Meaning

 The golden rule arises out of two fundamental principles: that courts must interpret statute "according to the intent of them that made it", and that "the words of the statute speak the intention of the Legislature".
 As a result, the text of the statute as a whole provides the context in which a given provision should be interpreted when resolving textual difficulties.
 This was first articulated by Burton J in the Irish case of Warburton v Loveland in 1828:

 This was affirmed by the House of Lords in 1832.
-Citing Warburton in the 1836 English case of Becke v Smith, Parke J (later Lord Wensleydale) stated:
+Citing Warburton in the 1836 English case of Becke v Smith, James Parke (1st Baron Wensleydale, later Lord Wensleydale) stated:

 Twenty-one years later, in 1857, Lord Wensleydale again restated the rule in different words in the House of Lords case Grey v Pearson:

 Narrow approach

 The rule may be applied in the narrow sense where there is some ambiguity or absurdity in the words themselves.

 In the leading case of R v Allen from 1872, the defendant was charged with bigamy under section 57 of the Offences against the Person Act 1861 which made it an offence to marry while one's spouse is still alive and not divorced.
-The court held that the word 'marry' could not in that context mean 'become legally married' since that could never apply to someone who is already married to someone else.
-To make sense of the provision, the word should be interpreted as meaning to 'go through a second ceremony of marriage'.
+The court held that the word "marry" could not in that context mean "become legally married" since that could never apply to someone who is already married to someone else.
+To make sense of the provision, the word should be interpreted as meaning to "go through a second ceremony of marriage".